 Make sure that the hatchet to be purchased is essential for trekking.

-A trek is never complete without something that you can bring on a temporary and shelter such as a tent.
-In picking this team, it should be sturdy enough to withstand the natural elements that may come and hamper your trek.
-The inside capacity of the tent should be also scrutinized.
-For solo or duo, a tent with less than 20 square feet is enough.
+A trek is never complete without a tent.
+In picking this, it should be sturdy enough to withstand the natural elements that may come and hamper your trek.
+The inside capacity of the tent should be also scrutinised.
+For solo or duo, a tent with less than 25 square feet is enough.
 For larger groups, a larger capacity is much more required for comfortability.

-In ascertaining the trekking equipment to be brought, you should envision yourself trekking and having all the necessary or essential things with you.
+In deciding what trekking equipment to be brought, you should envision yourself trekking and having all the necessary or essential things with you.
 Every form of trek is different; hence, one should take note that the things to bring in mountainous areas might not be applicable in more plain terrain.
 Nevertheless, the above-mentioned gear should already constitute the essentials for you to bring in every trek.